zzfcharlie/PCNNPRS/README.md

 # PCNNPRS
 PCNNPRS is a novel method to perform PRS calculations with a partially connected neural network, where the input of PCNN is a multi-PRS calculated on each chromosome with different clumping and thresholding (C+T) parameters.
-Compared to traditional methods, PCNN shows that neural network could be flexible enough to predict the nonlinear relationships between C+T scores and continuous phenotypes, emphasizing the practicality of our method for continuous trait predictions.
+Compared to traditional methods, PCNN shows that neural networks could be flexible enough to predict the nonlinear relationships between C+T scores and continuous phenotypes, emphasizing the practicality of our method for continuous trait predictions.

 ## Installation:
-### From source
+### From source:
 Download a local copy of PCNNPRS:
 ```
 git clone https://github.com/zzfcharlie/PCNNPRS.git
-cd PCNNPRS
 ```
 ### Dependencies:
 Python: Pytorch-cpu, Scikit-learn, Numpy, Pandas.

 R: bigsnpr, dplyr, data.table, Matrix, doParallel, reticulate, and all of their dependencies.

-## An example to train PCNN model and make prediction on target data.
+## An example to train PCNN model with example data:

-### Set up Python environment and install R packages.
+### STEP 1: Set up Python environment and install R packages.
 We recommend you use conda to manage dependencies in different environments.
 If Conda hasn't been installed on your system yet, please visit https://www.anaconda.com/download for detailed installation information.
 Our analyses are currently conducted on CPU, and we are considering using GPU devices to train PyTorch model in the future.
 Refer to https://pytorch.org/get-started/locally/ for instructions on installing PyTorch, with steps varying based on your operating system.

 First, create and activate a conda environment and install the Python packages.
-(Please skip this step if you've already done this before.)
 ```
 # The example is performed under Windows 10.
 conda create -n yourenv python=3.9